-Note: Because the well-established RLP serves all counties, and therefore all homeowners, with flexible loan terms, including hardship considerations, for the repair and replacement of failing OSS, Ecology encourages maximizing use of this program rather than applying to start a separate program to meet these needs.
+Note: The well-established RLP serves all counties with flexible loan terms, including hardship considerations, for the repair and replacement of failing OSS.
+Ecology encourages maximizing use of this program rather than applying to start a separate program to meet these needs.